Our Process

 Cellular communication is vital for coordinating various processes within multicellular organisms.
 Cells communicate through direct contact, chemical signals, and electrical signals.

-Three important pieces of information about cellular communication:
+Three essential pieces of information about cellular communication:

-Direct contact between cells allows for the transfer of signals and molecules through gap junctions or cell surface receptors.
+Direct contact between cells allows for transferring signals and molecules through gap junctions or cell surface receptors.

 Chemical signals, such as hormones and neurotransmitters, are released by cells and travel through the bloodstream or extracellular fluid to target cells, initiating specific responses.